tomdns/blog/articles/simple-outline-post-process.md

 # Shader Breakdown - Simple Outline Post-Process

 Here's a little breakdown of the outline post-process we made for our Ludum Dare entry.
-You can see it live [here](https://borderline.itch.io/desktop-garden).
-We wanted an easy way to add contrast to the whole image and keep a good visibility no matter what the background is, let's have a look.
+You can see it live **[here](https://borderline.itch.io/desktop-garden)**.

 ## 1 - Post Process